dynamoose/dynamoose/Readme.md

 Applies a default to the attribute's value when saving, if the values is null or undefined.

-If default is a function, the function is called and the response is assigned to the attribute's value.
+If default is a function, the function is called, and the response is assigned to the attribute's value.

 If it is a value, the value is simply assigned.